Category Archives: Dispute Resolution Insights

 Here lies the complexity underlying this case: in Mizuho v Tokyo Stock Exchange, the errant order had been issued by a human broker.
 In B2C2 v Quoine however, it was a proprietary trading system which had placed the order.
 While the exact workings of this system are not yet clear, it raises questions regarding whether computer systems and software can have or constitute knowledge, and how their workings might relate to knowledge on behalf of their owners or programmers – up to this point largely undeveloped in contract law.

-“It is crucial for the court to assess exactly how the 10 BTC/ETH rate was set, particularly how often the system attempts to make limit orders at these prices”, said Yi Yongjie, one of our experts at Gao Group, and a former derivatives trader at JP Morgan with an M.A. in Financial Engineering from Cornell University.
+“It is crucial for the court to assess exactly how the 10 BTC/ETH rate was set, particularly how often the system attempts to make limit orders at these prices”, said Yi Yongjie, one of our experts at Gifted Group, and a former derivatives trader at JP Morgan with an M.A. in Financial Engineering from Cornell University.

 For example, would the trades of systems built to arbitrage detect value dislocations as a result of software glitches or lags be considered void?
 What about systems programmed merely to exploit price dislocations as far as possible?
 Should programmers be held liable for the actions of the software they write, or the operators of such software, even if they leave it on autopilot?
 With the rise of high frequency trading, quantitative portfolio construction and artificial intelligence, the world we live in is one in which machines increasingly interact with their machine counterparts instead of humans and function without human input.
 We will have to wait till the case hits the courts before more details are revealed, but these are pertinent issues that will increasingly end up dominating the legal landscape.